KarimMesallam/CogniTrade/README.md

 ### Using the API

-The project includes a FastAPI backend that you can use to interact with the trading bot:
+The project includes a FastAPI backend that you can use to interact with CogniTrade:

 ```bash
 # Start the API server